hashicorp/terraform-provider-google-beta/website/docs/r/os_config_guest_policies.html.markdown

   the agent attempts to install and remove this package using the default package manager.
   This is useful when creating a policy that applies to different types of systems.
   The default behavior is ANY.

-  Default value: `ANY`
+  Default value is `ANY`.

-  Possible values are:
+  Possible values are `ANY`, `APT`, `YUM`, `ZYPPER`, and `GOO`.
-  * `ANY`
-  * `APT`
-  * `YUM`
-  * `ZYPPER`
-  * `GOO`

 The `package_repositories` block supports:

 * `apt` -
   (Optional)
   An Apt Repository.
   Structure is documented below.

 * `yum` -
   (Optional)
   A Yum Repository.
   Structure is documented below.

 * `zypper` -
   (Optional)
   A Zypper Repository.
   Structure is documented below.

 * `goo` -
   (Optional)
   A Goo Repository.
   Structure is documented below.

 The `apt` block supports: